 The first leg of our Freedom trail Pyrenees trek runs between the train jaune station and Planès.
 Planès, a small village 1520m up in a quiet part of the Pyrenees, is an excellent viewpoint for most of the peaks in the Conflent and la Cerdanya.
 You will want to stay forever.

 We will have dinner and stay overnight in a welcoming and charming gîte d’étape in Planès.
-The gîte is three buildings and an outdoor pool.
+The gîte is three buildings and has an outdoor pool.
 The food is organic; the energy it uses is generated by eco-friendly means.

-Arif and Marta, the owners, will cook for us and prepare a packed lunch the following day.
+Delphine and Julien, the owners, will cook for us and prepare a packed lunch the following day.